Itinerary Food Tour Bookings Taste Checklist

 Slow-cooked

-If it comes up Covered if ordered
+If it comes up Planned solo

 A very strong old-school meat dish.
 Not unique like mote con huesillos, but very representative of the serious lunch side of the culture.